 HER: Excuse me?!
 What is your problem?
 I did not know I had to have my phone chained to me to await your every text!
 Why didn’t you just call if you wanted to talk so much?
 Never mind.
 Perhaps it is best if we cool it off.
 I think that you are getting too intense.

 Ouch…now that may have seemed dramatic, but believe me when I say it happens a lot!
 Insecurity and bad advice are toxic.
 You have to trust that you are worthy of love and deserve it.
-Why is it logical for to believe that trust should be earned?
+Why is it logical to believe that trust should be earned?
 If you’re with someone you don’t trust then there is an issue.
 Either your instincts are trying to protect you or you need to work on your self-esteem.
 Insecurity is a hard beast to tame- especially if you have friends feeding your beast.

 Jealousy and suspicion can ruin relationships.
 Everyone who is a good person deserves to be trusted, and frankly, most people are actually good inside.
 It is distrust that should be earned.
-When distrust is earned then it is logical to make a judgement and determine if it is worth it to have that person be a part of your life.
+When distrust is earned then it is logical to make a judgment and determine if it is worth it to have that person be a part of your life.
 You are not a naive fool for trusting a person who failed to act ethically.
 They are the fool for betraying the unconditional and fragile gift of trust.